The truth behind instagram Giveaways: do they help or hurt your growth?

 Let’s say that she starts with 5k followers, posting once a day, receiving on average 200-300 likes and at least 20-30 comments because her followers are very engaged.

-She gains about 500 followers each time she does a giveaway and over the course of 2-3 months she does 2-3 giveaways every month.
-About 4 months later she reaches 10k.
+She gains about 500 followers each time she does a giveaway and over the course of two to three months she does two to three giveaways every month.
+About four months later she reaches 10k.
 She is excited.